specsolutions/specsync-for-tfs-documentation/features/pull-features/two-way-synchronization.md

 {% endhint %}

 {% hint style="info" %}
-With SpecSync v3.3 or later all operations, including the pull command supports "dry-run" mode using the `--dryRun` command line option.
+SpecSync operations, including the pull command supports "dry-run" mode using the `--dryRun` command line option.
 In dry-run mode, no change is made neither to Azure DevOps nor to the feature files, so you can test the impact of an operation without making an actual change.
 {% endhint %}

 ## Creating new scenarios from Test Cases